Why A Client-centered Approach?

 Forget reducing you to mere numbers on a scale or the weight you can lift.
 I strive to understand the bigger picture of your life.
 This involves asking questions and truly listening to your responses about your daily routines, dietary habits, stress levels, emotional landscape, and your previous experiences with health and wellness.
 By understanding these elements, I can create a truly supportive and effective plan.

 If you are curious about the scientific rationale for this, consider a systematic review and meta-analysis of randomized controlled trials on the effect of health coaching on blood pressure control and behavioral modification in patients with hypertension.
-This paper by Meng and colleagues (2022) shows that a coaching approach that considers behavioral factors in the context of lifestyle and personal context can help improve health outcomes including reduced blood pressure, improved dietary behaviors, and increased self-efficacy.
+This paper by Meng and colleagues (2022) shows that a coaching approach that considers behavioral factors in the context of lifestyle and personal context can help improve health outcomes, including reduced blood pressure, improved dietary behaviors, and increased self-efficacy.

 Research on adherence by Xu and colleagues (2024) suggests that a personalized approach that takes a trainee's context into account can enhance adherence.
 They conclude that a coach’s “efforts should focus on enhancing adherence by strengthening multibehavioral motivation, optimizing solutions, and addressing barriers to improve overall adherence.”
 McQueen and colleagues (2020) also found that a coach’s ability to understand a client’s unique situation is seen as an important factor in motivation.